Bayesian Learning with Wasserstein Barycenters: Bayesian learning in model space

+\begin{example} If the posterior distribution was approximately equally concentrated on the models $m_{0}=\mathcal{N}(\mu_0,1)$ and $m_{1}=\mathcal{N}(\mu_1,1)$ with $\mu_0\neq \mu_1$, that is, two (unimodal) Gaussian distributions with unit variance, then the standard model average is a bimodal non-Gaussian distribution with variance strictly larger than $1$. \end{example}

+\begin{example} In the parametric Bayesian model discussed in Example \ref{ExParaModel1}, the Bayesian model average estimator is the convolution of distributions on $\RR^d$:

+that is, a Gaussian density with mean equal to the posterior mean estimator $\hat{\theta}_{\ell_2}$ ---see eq.~\eqref{eq:postmeangaus}--- and a covariance matrix that is strictly larger (in the usual order on nonnegative definite symmetric matrices) than that of the predictive posterior law ${\cal N}(\hat{\theta}_{\ell_2}, \Sigma)$ associated with it. \end{example}

-All the above-described Bayesian estimators (Eqs.~\eqref{eq:model_average} and \eqref{eq:general_model_average}) share a common feature: their values at each point $x \in \mathcal{X}$ are computed in terms of some posterior \emph{average} of the values of certain functions evaluated at $x$.
-This is due to the fact that all the above distances are \emph{vertical} \cite{santambrogio2015optimal}, in the sense that computing the distance between $m$ and $\bar{m}$ involves the integral of vertical displacements between the graphs of these two densities.
-An undesirable fact about \emph{vertical averages} is that they do not preserve properties of the original model space.
-For example, if the posterior distribution is equally concentrated on two different models $m_{0}=\mathcal{N}(\mu_0,1)$ and $m_{1}=\mathcal{N}(\mu_1,1)$ with $\mu_0\neq \mu_1$, that is, both models are unimodal (Gaussian) with unit variance, the model average is in turn a bimodal (non-Gaussian) distribution with variance strictly greater than $1$.
-More generally, model averages might yield intractable representations or be hardly interpretable in terms of the prior and parameters.
+\black{The Bayesian estimators considered Proposition \ref{prop EL}, eqs.~\eqref{eq:model_average}-\eqref{eq:general_model_average}, share the following characteristic: their values at each point $x \in \mathcal{X}$ are computed in terms of some posterior \emph{average} of the values of certain functions evaluated at $x$.
+This is due to the fact that the corresponding distances/divergences on probability distributions are \emph{``vertical''} \cite{santambrogio2015optimal}: computing the distance between distributions $m$ and $\bar{m}$ involves the integration of vertical displacements between the graphs of their densities across their domain.
+An undesirable fact about \emph{vertical averages} is that they are not well suited to incorporate {\it geometric} properties into the model space (as illustrated by Example \ref{ex:gaussvert}).
+More generally, model averages might yield solutions that can be hardly interpretable in terms of the prior and parameters, or even be intractable.
+This motivates us to explore the use of ``horizontal'' distances between probability distributions, thus extending the concept of Bayes estimator by making use of the geometric features of the model space.
+The next section presents the main ideas we will rely on to build such Bayes estimators. }

-We shall next introduce the analogous objects in the case of Wasserstein distances, which are \emph{horizontal} distances \cite{santambrogio2015optimal}, in the sense that they involve integrating horizontal displacements between the graphs of the densities.
-We will further develop the theory of the corresponding Bayes estimators, which will correspond to {\it Wasserstein barycenters} arising in optimal transport theory (see \cite{agueh2011barycenters,pass2013optimal,kim2017wasserstein,le2017existence}).
-Going back to the Gaussian example, say for two models given by the univariate Gaussian distributions $m_0 = \mathcal{N}(\mu_0,\sigma_0^2)$ and $m_1 = \mathcal{N}(\mu_1,\sigma_1^2)$, it turns out that the so-called $2$-Wasserstein barycenter distribution is given by $\hat{m} = m_{\frac{1}{2}} = \mathcal{N}(\frac{\mu_0 + \mu_1}{2},(\frac{\sigma_0 + \sigma_1}{2})^2)$.
-In Fig. \ref{fig:interpolation} we illustrate for the reader's convenience a vertical and a horizontal interpolation between two Gaussian densities.